NuNetwork/nunetwork.github.io/_pages/nushares/voting-mechanics.md

 We require an asset external to our system to distribute dividends.
 The purpose of creating NuBits is primarily to meet increased demand for NuBits in a way that prevents the rise of the NuBit price.
 If we distributed NuBits to shareholders instead of bringing them directly to market, there would be no way of knowing whether shareholders would hold them or sell them, or for how long they would hold them.
 It wouldn't permit the network to tightly control the supply of available NuBits, which is necessary to maintain the pegged price.

-Let's take a look at how a custodian would distribute dividends to NuShareholders:

-<iframe width="560" height="315" src="//www.youtube.com/embed/MSVqMjAoYBg" frameborder="0" allowfullscreen></iframe>

 #### Where can I find more information?